• Recipes

 • 💬 Comments

-Side view of 3 vegan ribs stacked, showing meat-like jackfruit texture.
+Three vegan seitan riblets stacked, showing the meat-like jackfruit texture.

-UPDATE: the ribs won 1st place at the BBQ cook off!
-Turnout was amazing, and we had a blast while raising money for two local animal rescue organizations.
+UPDATE: The ribs won 1st place at the BBQ cook off!
+Turnout was amazing, and we had a great time while raising money for two local animal rescue organizations.

-Vital Wheat Gluten - I use this one by Anthony's.
-Bob's Red Mill brand is widely available and also great.
+• vital wheat gluten - I use this one by Anthony's.
+Bob's Red Mill is another widely available brand.

-Almond Butter - a small amount of added fat is important for the overall texture of the ribs.
-Almond butter is nice because of its neutral, roasted flavor.
-If you avoid nuts, replace this with 3 tablespoons of tahini or 2 tablespoons of oil.
+• almond butter - some added fat is important for the overall texture of the ribs.
+Almond butter is nice because of its neutral, roasty flavor.
+For a nut-free option, you can substitute tahini or oil.

-Beef Flavored Seasoning - for 3 of the test batches I used Orrington Farms Vegan Beef Flavored Powder; I also tested one batch using a homemade beefy seasoning with mushroom powder, and it turned out great!
+• vegan "beef" seasoning - for 3 of the test batches I used Orrington Farms Vegan Beef Flavored Powder.
+I also tested one batch using a homemade beefy seasoning with mushroom powder, and it turned out great!
 So if you don't have the Orrington Farms product, head over to the vegan beef broth recipe to see how to make your own.
+Or use plain mushroom powder.

-Barbecue Sauce - try my healthier homemade BBQ sauce or use your favorite store-bought sauce to save time.
+• BBQ sauce - try my healthy homemade BBQ sauce or use your favorite store-bought sauce to save time.
+The sauce is a huge part of the overall flavor profile, obviously, so use one that's bold and flavorful.

 Full ingredient list and instructions are in the recipe card below.